 Another benefit of offering several different payment options?
 You might make more money.

-When Wendy Gubman of Mission Viejo, California, prepped for her recent garage sale, she collected and priced her items, scrawled her address on a sign, put an ad on Craigslist, and then added one final high-tech detail to that ad: “We accept credit cards for sales over $10!”
+When Wendy Gubman of Mission Viejo, California, prepped for a garage sale, she collected and priced her items, scrawled her address on a sign, put an ad on Craigslist, and then added one final high-tech detail to that ad: “We accept credit cards for sales over $10!”

 Accepting credit cards at a garage sale was something she had never done, and something almost unthinkable for the average person hosting a rummage sale a decade ago, but she ended up happy with her decision.

 “I thought this would be a great way for my sales to increase,” says Gubman, who used a Square payment device linked to her iPhone.
 “People don’t think when they pull out a card how much money they spend, but when they only have a certain amount of cash in hand, I believe they may pass by something they really want.”